-2.1.
-Students will be referred to a College Misconduct and Fitness to Practise Committee in accordance with the circumstances outlined in Section 1.1.
+- 2.1.
+Students will be referred to a College Misconduct and Fitness to Practise Committee in accordance with the circumstances outlined in Section 1.1. - 2.2.

-- 2.2.
 On receiving a referral, the Secretary, on behalf of the Head of College, will send to the Student an Investigating Officer's Report which will set out the reason for referral to a Committee, including any alleged breaches of Regulations, and details of the investigation (including any relevant evidence and incorporating any statement made by the Student during the investigation). - 2.3 The Student will be provided with an opportunity to submit a response to the Investigating Officer's Report within 10 working days from the date of the letter.
 This response may include any evidence to support their explanation e.g. medical evidence or witness statements.
-Any evidence or response received after the relevant deadline may be admitted only at the discretion of the Chair. - Any evidence not written in English should be accompanied by a certified translation. - 2.4 The Student's response to the Investigating Officer's Report will be given to the Investigating Officer and/or Case Presenter, as appropriate. - 2.5 As soon as reasonably practicable, a College Committee will be convened.
+Any evidence not written in English must be accompanied by a certified translation. - 2.4 Any evidence or response received after the relevant deadline will be considered by Student Conduct, Complaints, and Appeals (SCCA) and/or by the Chair and will normally only be admitted where there is good reason for the delay.
+Any evidence or response received on the day of the hearing will not normally be admissible and may be admitted only at the discretion of the Chair. - 2.5 The Student's response to the Investigating Officer's Report will be given to the Investigating Officer and/or Case Presenter, as appropriate. - 2.6 As soon as reasonably practicable, a College Committee will be convened.
 The Committee will be constituted in accordance with Appendix A.7.
-The Student will be sent the following information, at least 10 working days before the hearing: - a) the date and venue of the hearing; - b) the papers that will be considered by the Committee (including the Investigating Officer's Report and any response by the Student); - any supplemental report related to specific concerns regarding the Student's fitness to practise and / or previous findings of misconduct relating to the Student (which will be given to the Committee only if the case is found proven); - d) the names of the Committee members. - 2.6 In cases where a supplemental report is sent to the Student, the Student will be invited to respond to the supplemental report in writing. - 2.7 The Student will be asked to submit the following information at least five days before the hearing: - a) the name and status of their Friend (and/or representative if the Student is registered on a Fitness to Practise programme) that will be accompanying them to the hearing; - b) the names of any witnesses they wish to call, and a brief outline of the evidence the witness is expected to give; and - c) any request for a witness to attend by telephone or video conferencing
+The Student will be sent the following information, at least 10 working days before the hearing: - a) the date and venue of the hearing; - b) the papers that will be considered by the Committee (including the Investigating Officer's Report and any response by the Student); - any supplemental report related to specific concerns regarding the Student's fitness to practise and / or previous findings of misconduct relating to the Student (which will be given to the Committee only if the case is found proven); - d) the names of the Committee members. - 2.7 In cases where a supplemental report is sent to the Student, the Student will be invited to respond to the supplemental report in writing. - 2.8 The Student will be asked to submit the following information at least five days before the hearing:

+- a) the name and status of their Friend (and/or representative if the Student is registered on a Fitness to Practise programme) that will be accompanying them to the hearing; - b) the names of any witnesses they wish to call, and a brief outline of the evidence the witness is expected to give; and - c) any request for a witness to attend by telephone or video conferencing. - 2.9 In addition, the Student and the Case Presenter may be required to submit the questions they wish to ask at the hearing at least five days in advance before the hearing.
+These should include: - Questions from the Student for the Case Presenter; - Questions from the Case Presenter for the Student; - Questions from the Student and the Case Presenter for their own and other witnesses.